Registering your business name with the Corporate Affairs Commission (CAC) of Nigeria could be expensive if you involve a third party.

 How much to register a business name in Nigeria

 The cost of registering a business name in Nigeria varies as the agents differ.

-They all charge more than the official fees required by the commission.
+This can make you spend more than the official fees required by the commission.

 If you know how to register your business name yourself, it would be easy to determine how much it will cost you to register your business name in Nigeria and you won’t have to pay extra fees.